 The Planning Board follows Robert's Rules of Parliamentary Procedure.
-Robert's Rules, Chapter XIII, § 44, entitled "Majority Vote-the Basic Requirement," provides as follows:
+Robert's Rules, Chapter XIII, § 44, entitled "Majority Vote-the Basic Requirement," provides as follows: [T]he basic requirement for approval of an action or choice by a deliberative assembly, except where a rule provides otherwise, is a majority vote.
+The word majority means "more than half"; and when the term majority vote is used without qualification-as in d.

-d.
 Referral to Planning Board

 - All applications for variances to authorize the operation of a use other than those specifically listed as "Permitted Uses" in the LAND USE SCHEDULE for the district in which the subject property is located, and all applications for variances from the SCHEDULE OF REQUIREMENTS FOR AREA HEIGHT AND BULK OF BUILDINGS, approval of which would (1) reduce the required minimum number of square feet of Lot Area per family, (2) reduce off-street parking and loading requirements, (3) increase maximum permitted Building Heights or bulk beyond permitted limits in the SCHEDULE, or (4) result in greater Building bulk in ratio to Lot Area than permitted in the Regulations, shall be referred to the Planning Board for an advisory report of its recommendations, which recommendations shall outline all factors considered, and which shall not be binding upon the Zoning Board of Appeals.
 Each such application shall be referred to the Planning Board at least thirty (30) days prior to the date assigned for a public hearing thereon.
 Failure of the Planning Board to report within 30 days shall be construed as no response.
 A statement of the vote of the Planning Board recommending approval or denial, or proposing a modification of such application shall be publicly read at any public hearing thereon.
-The full report of the Planning Board regarding such application shall include the reasons for the Board's vote therein and shall be incorporated into the records of the public hearing held thereon by the Zoning Board of Appeals. - (2) The Planning Board, in reviewing such matters, shall set forth its opinion as to whether or not the proposed use or feature is in reasonable harmony with the various elements and objectives of the Master Plan and the comprehensive zoning plan, and in case of a recommendation for approval, may suggest conditions deemed to be necessary in the granting of any such application
+The full report of the Planning Board regarding such application shall include the reasons for the Board's vote therein and shall be incorporated into the records of the public hearing held thereon by the Zoning Board of Appeals. - (2) The Planning Board, in reviewing such matters, shall set forth its opinion as to whether or not the proposed use or feature is in reasonable harmony with the various elements and objectives of the Master Plan and the comprehensive zoning plan, and in case of a recommendation for approval, may suggest conditions deemed to be necessary in the granting of any such application the case of the basic requirement-it means more than half of the votes cast by persons legally entitled to vote, excluding blanks or abstentions, at a regular or properly called meeting at which a quorum is present.